Corbin Carroll Player Props: Diamondbacks vs. Cardinals

 - The pitching staff for the Cardinals has a collective 8.9 K/9, which ranks 12th in MLB.

-- The Cardinals have a 4.34 team ERA that ranks 16th among all league pitching staffs.
+- The Cardinals' 4.44 team ERA ranks 17th across all MLB pitching staffs.

-- Flaherty makes the start for the Cardinals, his fourth of the season.
-He is 1-1 with a 1.76 ERA and 13 strikeouts in 15 1/3 innings pitched.
+- Montgomery makes the start for the Cardinals, his fourth of the season.
+He is 2-1 with a 2.45 ERA and 17 strikeouts in 18 1/3 innings pitched.

-- His most recent appearance was on Wednesday against the Colorado Rockies, when the right-hander tossed 5 1/3 innings, surrendering one earned run while giving up five hits.
+- In his last outing on Thursday against the Pittsburgh Pirates, the left-hander tossed 6 1/3 innings, allowing two earned runs while surrendering six hits.

-- The 27-year-old has amassed an ERA of 1.76, with 7.6 strikeouts per nine innings, in three games this season.
-Opponents are hitting .184 against him.

 © 2023 Data Skrive.
 All rights reserved.